Rubberazer/JETGPIO/README.md

 https://jetsonhacks.com/nvidia-jetson-orin-nano-gpio-header-pinout/

-The library has been tested on a Jetson nano: tegra210 (TX1) and Jetson Orin Nano: tegra234
+The library has been tested on a Jetson Nano: tegra210 (TX1) and Jetson Orin Nano: tegra234